-If you’ve got nothing to do one day, try asking the people around you this question: What is the most famous building in Moscow?
+If you’ve got nothing to do one day, preparing to the trip to Russia in 2021 try asking the people around you this question: What is the most famous building in Moscow?
 If most people were asked, chances are they would reply with one of two answers: either the Kremlin, or the Cathedral of St Basil and its swirling onion-domes.
 The Kremlin leaps to mind for the obvious reason that it is the seat of ultimate power in that vast country, but the almost equally instantaneous choice of St Basil’s Cathedral is rather interesting, because apart from the fact that it is a pretty building, most people don’t actually know that much about it!

 For a start, the Cathedral’s proper name is the Cathedral of the Intercession of the Virgin on the Moat (referring to the moat which still runs beside the Kremlin today).
 Since the official name is quite a mouthful, it’s not surprising the Cathedral was quickly nicknamed ‘St Basil’s’, after Saint Basil the Blessed (1468-1552), a popular figure with the Muscovites of the time whose was buried in a tomb in the ninth chapel after his death.
 Be that as it may, the popular choice of St Basil as the most famous building in Moscow does lead us to the question: Why exactly is it so famous?